andrew/ultimate-awesome/README.md

 - [awesome-rvos](https://github.com/JerryX1110/awesome-rvos) - Referring Video Object Segmentation / Multi-Object Tracking Repo.
 - [awesome-search-relevance](https://github.com/o19s/awesome-search-relevance) - Tools and other things for people who work on search relevance & information retrieval.
 - [awesome-openstack](https://github.com/ramitsurana/awesome-openstack) - A curated list for awesome openstack links :cloud::cloud:.
-- [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
-- [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.
 - [awesome-custom-search-engines](https://github.com/davzoku/awesome-custom-search-engines) - 🏃💨 List of custom search engines & shortcuts to improve your daily workflow.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .